Waim908/gstreamer-build/README.md

-# Build gstreamer and some depends for termux glibc
+# Build gstreamer and some depends for Glibc

 # dpends